Coming soon: The Luminate Musical Rights API

 How it works

-The Musical Rights API accepts JSON-formatted POST requests.
-We’ll provide tech specs, sample messages and templates to use.
+The Musical Rights API accepts claim submissions, updates, terminations and cancellations via HTTP POST and PATCH requests.
+We’ll provide tech specs, sample requests and templates to use.

 1. Send a request

-The API accepts POST requests: API calls that initiate additions or edits to Luminate’s rights data.
-Messages must be in JSON format and include at least one asset with complete claims data.
+The API accepts POST and PATCH requests: API calls that initiate additions or edits to rights data in CONNECT.
+Messages must be in JSON format and include at least one asset with complete claims information.

 1. Receive a response